Chris-Bakker/ParametricToolGlass/README.md

 # ReGlass: Parametric Tool for Sustainable Glass Reuse

 **ReGlass** is a parametric tool developed during my bachelor thesis at TU Delft.
-This project addresses the reuse of naturally aged flat glass to create double-insulated windows, contributing to sustainable practices in construction.
+This project addresses the reuse of naturally aged flat glass to create double-insulated windows which contributing to sustainable practices in construction.

 ## Key Features
 - **Dynamic Design**: Adjusts window dimensions dynamically to account for constraints such as thickness, strength, and pre-existing dimensions.